 Removing the predictability of success and failure that is currently correlated with a student's ethnicity, culture, race, or socioeconomic status.

-Interrupting inequitable practices, examing biases, and creating inclusive school environments for each student and their families.
+Interrupting inequitable practices, examining biases, and creating inclusive school environments for each student and their families.

 Paying attention to the social and historic forces which create and maintain systems in which students are treated differently based on who they are (National Equity Project).